 It is stated precisely that a "cyanide rain" phenomenon will not exist.
 Neither was encountered in other places or situations.
-Moreover, the specialty literature doesn't mention the so-called "cyanide rains" phenomenon, but only "acidic rains" phenomenon which can't be generated by the cyanic compounds breaking down in the atmosphere.
+Moreover, the specialty literature doesn't make any mentions related to the so-called "cyanide rains" phenomenon, but only "acidic rains" phenomenon which can't be generated by the cyanic compounds breaking down in the atmosphere.

-The reasons for making the statement that 'cyanide rains' phenomenon won't occur are the following:
+The reasons for making the statement that 'cyanide rains' phenomenon won't occur are the followings: